 By Kathy Santo | Updated: April 11 2019

 I just bought my dog her first winter coat and boots, but when I put them on her, she won’t move.
 How do I get her to love her new gear?

-After she’s cool with being handled, start her “clothes” training with an oversized t-shirt (use a child’s size for small dogs), which will be easier and less upsetting for her to put her head and legs through than a tight sweater.
-Once your dog is comfortable, then practice using the coat you’ve bought her, worn in short intervals if she’s particularly nervous.
+After he’s cool with being handled, start his “clothes” training with an oversized t-shirt (use a child’s size for small dogs), which will be easier and less upsetting for him to put his head and legs through than a tight sweater.
+Once your dog is comfortable, then practice using the coat you’ve bought him, worn in short intervals if he’s particularly nervous.

 Of course, fabulous food rewards (my dogs will do anything for a jar of chicken baby food!) must be used to motivate your dog to play these games.
 And for those of you shaking your heads at the idea of doggie dress-ups, let me assure you that there is a payoff (beyond comfort) in this exercise.

-All the handling, attention, and rewards will ultimately make the dogs more accepting of contact that they may not be so fond of initially, such as the vet holding his head still to look into her ear or picking up a foot to check his pads.
+All the handling, attention, and rewards will ultimately make the dogs more accepting of contact that they may not be so fond of initially, such as the vet holding his head still to look into his ear, or picking up a foot to check his pads.

 Dressing your dog, whether for comfort or just for “dress up”, when taught correctly, strengthens the relationship between you and your best (dressed) friend.